Worship at 10:00 AM

 Singing is mainly accompanied by our pipe organ, which was built by Chick Holtcamp of Cleveland, Ohio in the early 1990s.
 Occasionally music is accompanied by piano and/or brass.

 WORSHIP - Worship opportunities abound at Trinity.
-Not only do we worship at 8:45 and 11:00 a.m. every Sunday, but Holy Communion (the Holy Eucharist, the Lord’s Supper) is included in every worship service in the church with both wine and grape juice available.
-We also have a learn and worship opportunity in the Social Hall after a carry-in dinner every Wednesday evening beginning at 6:15 and ending at 7:25 p.m.
-(Our Choir rehearses at 7:30.)
+Not only do we worship at 10:00 a.m. every Sunday, but Holy Communion (the Holy Eucharist, the Lord’s Supper) is included in every worship service in the church with both wine and grape juice available.

 During the Advent season (the four weeks before Christmas) and Lent (the six weeks before Easter), our worship becomes more formal on Wednesday evenings as we prepare for the two most important festivals in the Christian Church Year.
 During Holy Week (the week between Palm Sunday and Easter), we worship on Holy Wednesday evening, celebrate Jesus Christ’s Institution of Holy Communion at a worship service on Maundy Thursday evening, worship at noon and in the evening of Good Friday, when our Lord was crucified and have an Easter Eve Vigil service late on Holy Saturday Night, ending with a short Communion Service at Midnight celebrating Easter at the earliest possible time.

-On Easter Sunday, we often join the community at an Easter Sunrise Service at Appalachian Power Park at 6:30 a.m.
-We have an Easter Breakfast at 7:30 a.m., a worship service at 8:45, an Easter Egg Hunt for children at 9:45 and a worship service at11:00.
+On Easter Sunday, we often join the community at an Easter Sunrise Service at Appalachian Power Park at 6:30 a.m. and a n Easter service at 10:00.

 On Christmas Eve we have Silent Communion, a bell and choir concert and a worship service of lessons and carols.
 Sometimes we have had a